fboender/cfgtrack/README.md

 2. Install the package: `sudo dpkg -i cfgtrack*.deb`
 3. To uninstall: `apt-get purge cfgtrack`

-If you want to use the mail (-m) option, GNU mailx must be installed.
-For Debian-derived systems:
+If you want to use the mail (-m) option, Python (v2.5+) must be installed.

-  apt-get install mailutils
+Python is available on nearly all unices.

 Usage